-From these records it is clear that the Warners did not immigrate in the first half of the 1880s, and that Samuel was not born in Baltimore as is widely stated.
+From these records it's clear that the Warners didn't immigrate in the first half of the 1880s and that Samuel wasn't born in Baltimore as is widely stated.
 United States Federal censuses are particularly unreliable sources for accurate immigration dates.
-The 1910 U. S. census appears unreliable by giving the dates of 1898 and 1899, although the one-year separation is notable.
+The 1910 census appears very unreliable by giving the dates of 1898 and 1899.
 The 1894 date for the arrival in the United States of the two sons born in Canada is reasonable.
 If 1898 and 1899 are changed to 1888 and 1889, it would allow for all the children down to Rose to be born in Russia before the family immigrated, which other evidence indicates.

-To further explore the origins of this family, it is helpful to know that the 1883-1885 immigration period must be wrong.
+To further explore the origins of this family, it's helpful to know that the 1883-1885 immigration period must be wrong before research into passenger lists.
 Abraham and Pearl clearly had children in Russia after those years.
-In the indeces to passenger lists involving Europeans coming to Great Britain and the United States, only one possiblity turns up for Benjamin and that is Benjamin Wonsal in 1888.
+In the indexes to passenger lists involving Europeans coming to Great Britain and the United States, only one possiblity turns up for Benjamin and that is Benjamin Wonsal in 1888.
 All the information given for this man matches what has been accepted about Benjamin Warner except the immigration date, which is evidently incorrect.
-Benjamin "Wonsal" of Krasnoshiltz left Hamburg, Germany, for Liverpool, England, on the British steamship Chester.(1)
+Benjamin "Wonsal" of Krasnoshiltz left Hamburg, Germany, for Liverpool, England, on the British steamship Chester.(7)

 Using 1889 as a start year for the rest of the family, only one possible family group turns up.
-In October 1889 Pere Urnsal arrived in Baltimore on the German steamship Hermann, having embarked at Bremen, Germany.(3) Pere is on the passenger list as a male peddler with Rifke, 10, Moses, 9, Abraham, 6, Schmul, 3, and Reisel, 10 months.
+In October 1889 Pere Urnsal arrived in Baltimore on the German steamship Hermann, having embarked at Bremen, Germany.(9) Pere is on the passenger list as a male peddler, age 37, with Rifke, 10, Moses, 9, Abraham, 6, Schmul, 3, and Reisel, 10 months.
 They were Russians, and their declared final destination was Maryland.
-They also had traveled in steerage.
+They traveled in steerage.

-Nineteenth-century passenger lists found in the various customs offices in the United States and now available for research were made at the time of embarkation.
-They were then used by the American customs officers when checking passengers in person, in the case of the Warners, at Castle Garden.
-No new lists were made and no new names were forced on immigrants at customs.
-Reviewing publications and online webpages, it is generally accepted that Benjamin Warner chose that last name once in the United States and that the original name was unknown to descendants.
+New names weren't forced on immigrants by US Customs as is often supposed.
+Reviewing publications and online webpages, it's generally accepted that Benjamin Warner chose his last name once in the United States and that the original name was unknown to descendants.
 The documentary The Brothers Warner, aired as part of the PBS "American Masters" series, includes a telephone conversation between creator Cass Warner Sperling and a woman who says that Benjamin Warner was the brother of one of her ancestors and that the surname of the family was "Wonskolaser."
 No further evidence was given to support this, and a search of published indexes to primary records for anyone with this name who could have been of Benjamin's generation was not fruitful.
 Why was Mr. Wonskolaser thought to have been Benjamin Warner's relative?
 If Benjamin Wonsal was Benjamin Warner, it is reasonable to imagine him simplifying the name Wonskolaser to Wonsal, for whatever reason.
-However, "Wonsal" is a name that appears in 19th century vital records for the Lomza Gubernia, which included Krasnoshiltz.(9)
+However, "Wonsal" is a name that appears in 19th century vital records for the Lomza Gubernia, which then included Krasnoshiltz.(11)

 Summary of proposed corrections to the accepted early history of the Benjamin Warner family

-The Warner brothers of the motion picture industry
+The Russian-born Warner brothers of the motion picture industry

-Harry Morris Warner, original name perhaps Hirsch Moses Wonsal, born in the Russian Empire, probably in the town of Krasnoshiltz, 12 December 1881.(11)
+Harry Morris Warner, original name perhaps Hirsch Moses Wonsal (the Warner family apparently referred to him as Hirsch), born in the Russian Empire, probably in the town of Krasnoshiltz, 12 December 1881.(12)

-Albert Warner, original names perhaps Abraham Wonsal, born in the Russian Empire, probably in the town of Krasnoshiltz, 23 July 1883.(12)
+Albert Warner, called Abraham in childhood, original name perhaps Abraham Wonsal, born in the Russian Empire, probably in the town of Krasnoshiltz, 23 July 1883.(13)